katarzynaadamczyk/AoC/README.md

 # 2024
 Puzzles I solved in AoC ad 2024.
 Solution idea explanation is in each code file.

 I got really confused in task 24 part 2 and task 19 part 2 and used help from reddit.

+Only 4 tasks done within >24 hours time: task 21 part 2, task 24 part 2 and both tasks from day 25.